xiii-hearts/mod-npc-subclass/README.md

-# NPC Subclass [Equipment Proficiency] Module for Azerothcore
+# NPC Subclass [Equipment Proficiency]

 ## Description
-Adds an NPC that will teach all available Armors & Weapons Proficiency that are unavailable to all Classes.
+Adds an NPC that will teach all available Armors & Weapons Proficiency that are unavailable to all Classes, thus making a "subclass" like characters.
+Part 1 of The SubClass Series Module
 - e.g - Priest will be able to learn Armor and Weapon proficiency like Plate Armour and Two-Handed Sword.

 All of the procificiencies can be learned through purchasing the desired skills.